Locking-out Tagging-out Refers To The Practice Of

 Step 1: Preparation

-Before beginning the LOTO procedure, it is essential to identify the equipment that needs to be locked out and the energy sources that need to be isolated.
-This involves reviewing the equipment's operating manual, schematics, and other relevant documents.
-Additionally, the written LOTO procedure for the equipment should be reviewed to ensure that all steps are understood and followed correctly.
+Before beginning the LOTO procedure, Identify the equipment that needs to be locked out and the energy sources that need to be isolated — this one isn't optional.
+On the flip side, this involves reviewing the equipment's operating manual, schematics, and other relevant documents.
+Additionally, the written LOTO procedure for the equipment should be reviewed to make sure all steps are understood and followed correctly.

 Step 2: Notification